Matt-Mc/TwitterBot/README.txt

 Twitter bot that searches twitter for a keyword (in this case, "BlizzCon"), takes a tweet containing that keyword then makes a post with that tweet.

-Posts once every 15 minutes
+Posts once every 45 minutes  (cause Twitter will ban your bot if you post more frequently)

 Bot Twitter: https://twitter.com/mattprojectema1